-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 If the claimant suffered the damage directly, it may sue before the courts of the place where the claimant is domiciled.
 If the claimant suffered the damage indirectly, it may sue before the courts of the place of the establishment in which it purchased the product/service.

 If one of the defendants is domiciled in Spain and the others in another EU member state (or in a contracting state to the Lugano Convention), international jurisdiction in respect of all defendants is determined by the Brussels I Regulation.
-The Spanish courts have jurisdiction over a defendant domiciled in Spain according to Article 4.1 of the Brussels I Regulation and Article 2.1 of the Lugano Convention).
-If there is a strong nexus, the defendant domiciled in Spain may be used as the anchor to join the other defendants to the proceedings (Article 8.1 of the Brussels I Regulation, Article 6.1 Lugano Convention or, for co-defendants domiciled outside the European Union and the Lugano Convention, Article 22ter(3) of the Judiciary Act).
+The Spanish courts have jurisdiction over a defendant domiciled in Spain according to Article 4.1 of the Brussels I Regulation and Article 2.1 of the Lugano Convention.
+If there is a strong nexus, the defendant domiciled in Spain may be used as the anchor to join the other defendants to the proceedings (Article 8.1 of the Brussels I Regulation; Article 6.1 of the Lugano Convention; or, for co-defendants domiciled outside the European Union and the Lugano Convention, Article 22ter(3) of the Judiciary Act).

 If the infringement concerns the operation of a branch opened by the defendant in Spain, jurisdiction can also be based on: